Tecfield-SIA/-TecDev-STM32F103Cxxx-DevBoard/README.md

 # -TecDev-STM32F103Cxxx-DevBoard
-Custom development board for STM32F103Cxxx with debugging and connectivity features ✨ Why this board?;
+Custom development board for STM32F103Cxxx with debugging and connectivity features

+✨ Why this board?;
 STM32 microcontrollers are becoming increasingly popular due to their excellent features and affordability.
 For most of my projects and training sessions, I rely on these microcontrollers, which drove me to design a custom development board to suit general needs.

 💡 Why design your own board?
 Creating your own development board not only meets your specific requirements but also deepens your understanding of the microcontroller.
 It makes using it in future complex projects much easier.
 Moreover, testing your ideas with a development board before transitioning to PCB design minimizes mistakes, reduces costs, and ensures efficiency.

 ________________________________________

 🌟 Key Features
-•	🔍 Readable pin labels:
+-	🔍 Readable pin labels:
 Clearly labeled pins with upward-facing headers for quick identification and access.
-•	🎯 Key pin identification:
+-	🎯 Key pin identification:
 Pins like RX/TX are explicitly marked, saving you time and avoiding common errors.
-•	🛠️ Debugging tools:
+-	🛠️ Debugging tools:

 Includes:
-o	One programmable button.
+-	One programmable button.
-o	One general-purpose LED.
+-	One general-purpose LED.
-o	Two addressable LEDs connected to PB15, ideal for debugging and status indicators.
+-	Two addressable LEDs connected to PB15, ideal for debugging and status indicators.

-•	🕒 Integrated crystals:
+-	🕒 Integrated crystals:
-o	8 MHz crystal for core functionality. o	32 kHz crystal for RTC applications.
+-	8 MHz crystal for core functionality.
+-	32 kHz crystal for RTC applications.

-•	⚡ Power supply options:
+-	⚡ Power supply options:
-AMS1117 regulator provides 3.3V and 5V outputs, conveniently accessible via pin headers.
+- AMS1117 regulator provides 3.3V and 5V outputs, conveniently accessible via pin headers.

-•	🔌 Flexible programming options:
+-	🔌 Flexible programming options:
-Supports both SWD and UART bootloading for seamless coding and debugging.
+- Supports both SWD and UART bootloading for seamless coding and debugging.

-•	🖥️ Peripheral connectivity:
+-	🖥️ Peripheral connectivity:
-Two sets of headers for connecting TFT displays and small OLED screens, simplifying display integration.
+- Two sets of headers for connecting TFT displays and small OLED screens, simplifying display integration.

 ________________________________________

 📂 What's included?
 •	📜 Schematics:
 Uploaded in PDF format for easy reference.